PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 NHWC.
 Recursive planning tracks visited Add outputs, rejects cycles, and stops at a maximum depth of 64.
 Shared application state ensures that nested Add and Split operators and cloned integer parameters are materialized only once.
-Each nested output post-adapter remains associated with its own Add;
-cleanup walks the complete input-plan tree only after the rewrites succeed.
+One Split may feed different Add nodes in the same selected Add tree: planning first collects the bounded Add operator set and permits Split-output consumers only inside that set or through exact inverse adapters.
+Any external consumer rejects the whole candidate.
+Each nested output post-adapter remains associated with its own Add; cleanup walks the complete input-plan tree only after the rewrites succeed.
 Source-adapter removal is decided from the post-rewrite GraphIndex, allowing an adapter shared with the root Concat to be removed only after every selected consumer is rewired.
-Broader shared-output Split/Add interactions and broader mixed-input quantized-post families remain in legacy until independently characterized.
+Split outputs shared between the Add tree and separate root-Concat inputs, and broader mixed-input quantized-post families, remain in legacy until independently characterized.
 The indexed
 pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct